emmetog/ansible-jenkins/README.md

 *Crumb-based authentication*

-Crumb-based authentication can be used to prevent cross-site request forgery attacks and is recommended if API tokens are impractical.
-However, it can also be a bit tricky to configure this due to security fixes in Jenkins.
+Crumb-based authentication can be used to prevent cross-site request forgery attacks and is recommended if API tokens are impractical. **Note**: crumb-based authentication only works with the "Anyone can do anything" access control setting.
+If your Jenkins configuration requires a stricter security setup, you should use API tokens (documented above).

+Crumb-based authentication can also be a bit tricky to configure due to recent security fixes in Jenkins.
 To configure CSRF, you'll need to do the following:

 1. If you are using Jenkins >= 2.176.2, you'll need to install the Strict Crumb Issuer plugin.
 This can be done by this role by adding the